-After you have defined risk policies, they can be used as part of the integration with PingFederate, part of a flow designed with PingOne DaVinci, or part of an authentication flow built with the PingOne API.
+You can modify the default risk policy or create additional custom risk policies of your own.
+After you have defined risk policies, you can use them as part of the integration with PingFederate, part of a flow designed with PingOne DaVinci, or part of a user journey built with the PingOne API.

-You build risk policies on the Risk Policies page, which is accessed from the Experiences menu.
+Build risk policies on the Risk Policies page, which you can access from the Experiences menu.

-When you build a risk policy, you make decisions about the following:
+When you build and customize a risk policy, you make decisions about the following:

-- Which of the predictor types should be included when calculating the overall
+- Which predictor types should be included when calculating the overall risk?

-When you create a new risk policy, it includes by default the following subset of the predictor types that PingOne supports:
+When you create a new risk policy, it includes the following subset of the predictor types that PingOne supports:

 - Anonymous network detection